Bringing the Science of Reading Home - Ready4K®

 Learn more about each of these crucial skills in literacy instruction.

-Here are a few simple ways for families to help kids develop this important aspect of literacy:
+Here are a few simple ways for families to help kids develop this important aspect of literacy and begin their journey toward becoming fluent readers:

 • How about rhyming with daily actions?
 As parents turn off the light, they can build phonological awareness just by rhyming with the word ‘light’… think ‘flight,’ ‘sight,’ ‘might,’ and more.